Shimano Dura-Ace, SRAM Red AXS and Campagnolo Super Record Wireless are the flagship road bike groupsets from the three biggest manufacturers.

 Confusingly, SRAM quotes in hours: 60 of them.

-SRAM enables you to swap batteries between derailleurs if the more-often-used rear derailleur battery gives up.
+SRAM’s system means you can swap batteries between derailleurs if the rear derailleur battery gives up.

-That’s not an option with Campagnolo because the battery shapes are different, so you’ll need to struggle home with a single rear ratio.
-Campagnolo says a future firmware upgrade will enable you to select which gear ratio this is.
+That’s not an option with Campagnolo because the battery shapes are different, so you’ll need to struggle home with a single rear ratio if you’ve forgotten to charge up before your ride.

 Shimano’s single battery prioritises rear shifting if it’s short on juice, so its get-me-home functionality is an advantage over Campagnolo’s.
-You also get some warning of the low battery once the front derailleur gives up.
+You also get some warning of the low battery once the front derailleur gives up, even if you haven’t paid attention to the flashing low-battery LED.

 All three systems use coin cells to power the shifters and all three claim around a two-year battery life.